My Labrador won’t swim!

 Some pups are complete water babies from day one.
 You can’t keep them out.
 That’s ok too.
 Make sure little ones can’t get into trouble in deep water, and enjoy the view!

-How did you get him swimming, or was he a water baby from the start?
-Share your experience in the comments box below!
+How did you get your dog swimming, were they a water baby from the start?
+Share your experience in the comments box

 Now he loved a car ride….my female doesnt like to ride in the car.